IBM/infra-to-app-with-landing-zone/docs/about/20-vpc-landing-zone.md

 - Virtual Private Endpoint (VPE) for Cloud Object Storage in each VPC
 - A VPN gateway in the management VPC

-# Landing Zone patterns
+# Landing zone patterns

-VPC Landing Zone comes with four fully functional patterns that follow the IBM Cloud Framework for Financial Services reference architecture:
+VPC landing zone comes with four fully functional patterns that follow the IBM Cloud Framework for Financial Services reference architecture:

 - VPC pattern
 - VPC with Virtual Servers ("VSIs") – which the lab uses.